freeorion/freeorion/BUILD.md

    * If you want to create an out-of-source build using CMake, you should run `git clone git@github.com:freeorion/freeorion.git FreeOrion` in the `freeorion-project` directory, instead of running `bootstrap.bat`.
+ * For Android:
+   * Unzip the SDK archive contents into the project directory.
  * On MaxOS, Linux and other Operating Systems:
    * Navigate into the project directory.
    * Clone the project via Git: